enRose/react-field-decorator/README.md

 ## Prerequisites

 - Redux store is configured
-- A reducer for state dispatched from the HOC
+- A reducer handles state dispatched from the HOC

 ## Decorator

 The Decorator is a function takes two parameters: id of the wrapped component and configuration object.
-Configuration object has two properties: rules and initialValue.
+Configuration object has properties of: rules, initialValue, correlationId and show - visibility toggle.
 ```
 {
+  correlationId: 'Marvel',
+  show: () => true,
+  initialValue: 'This is Earth',
   rules: [
     {
       type: 'text',